Pig price today June 21: Pig price in the North increased slightly, highest at 63,000 VND/kg. (Source: Zing) |

 Survey shows that in Dong Nai market, the price of white feather chicken is still at 28,000 VND/kg while the production cost is up to 31,000 - 33,000 VND/kg, so farmers are still losing money.

-The reason why pork prices are increasing but chicken prices are still stagnant is that chickens have a short life cycle and a fast turnover time.
+The reason why pork prices are increasing but chicken prices are still stagnant is said to be because the life cycle of chickens is short and the turnover time is fast.
 Facilities such as barns cannot be left empty for too long, forcing many people to continue to restock while demand has not increased.

-According to experts, in the current context, with reduced animal feed prices, gradual economic recovery, and good control over the source of imported low-quality meat at cheap prices, the livestock industry can recover in the second half of the year.
+According to experts, in the current context, with reduced animal feed prices, gradual economic recovery, and good control of cheap imported low-quality meat sources, the livestock industry can recover in the second half of the year.

 Source